Cultural Sociology, Gender and Family, Political Sociology, Quantitative Methods

-Abigail Jorgensen is a PhD candidate in sociology at the University of Notre Dame and a Notebaert Fellow.
-She is also a Graduate Student Representative for the American Sociological Association Family Section and a graduate minor in Gender Studies at her university.
+Abigail "Abby" Jorgensen is a PhD candidate in sociology at the University of Notre Dame and a Notebaert Fellow.
+She is also a graduate minor in Gender Studies and an affiliate of the Kellogg Institute.

 Title: "Becoming the Mommy Politic"